DECEMBER 2019 | FINAL STUDY REPORT

 February 2019 | INVENTORY OF GAPS, NEEDS and PROJECT IDEAS

 The first part of the Lake Walks study was to compile a countywide inventory of gaps, needs and project ideas in terms of pedestrian facilities (these include sidewalks, paths and street-crossing improvements.
-The inventory consists of: (i) projects proposed in previous plans and studies; and (ii) ideas proposed by the community during our recent round of public outreach (see the Jan.
-2019 update below).
+The inventory consists of: (i) projects proposed in previous plans and studies; and (ii) ideas proposed by the community (see the January 2019 update, below).

 The gaps, needs and project ideas appear on the maps and tables below (click on each one to open it).